 Before getting a passport for our son, I had no idea that there are a few extra steps when getting a passport for a child.
 Up until now, most of our family travel with our son had been in the United States.
-(As it turns out, you don’t need a passport for a cruise stop in Bermuda!)
-While cumbersome, the extra steps make total sense when you think about from a safety standpoint.
+(With the exception of a cruise stop in Bermuda, which we did not need a passport for at the time.)
+While cumbersome, the extra steps make total sense when you think about it from a safety standpoint.
 Below are a few tips to keep in mind when getting a a passport for a child in the US.

 Tip #1: Give Yourself Enough Time to Obtain the Passport

 This applies for both adults and kids alike.
 Passport processing usually takes about 4-6 weeks after your application is submitted.
 In addition to the processing, be sure to factor in the amount of time you need to take a passport photo and make an appointment.
 (We needed a Saturday appointment and actually had to wait 4 weeks to get one.)
 Ideally you want to start the process at least 2 months out to be on the safe side.

 Tip #2: Plan for Both Parents to be Present at the Passport Acceptance Location

 When applying for a passport for a child under the age of 16, it has to be done in person at an approved passport acceptance facility.
 Both parents should be present at the appointment, since they are both required to demonstrate parental consent.
 In some circumstances that may not be possible, and the following exceptions are made: